zbm-dev/zfsbootmenu/testing/TPSReport.md

 - [ ] Any hooks installed in a ZFSBootMenu image execute at expected points.

+- [ ] Installed hooks cam be properly skipped by specifying their names in the `zbm.skip_hooks` kernel command-line parameter.

 ## Recovery Shell and SSH Access

 - [ ] Basic tab completion for some internal functions is available in the